Last Updated on: by

 Formation or Self-assembly of Microfilaments

 A microfilament begins to form when three G-actin proteins come together by themselves to form a trimer.
 Then, more actin binds to the barbed end.
-The process of self-assembly is aided by autoclampin proteins, which act as motors to help assemble the long strands that make up microfilaments.
+The process of self-assembly is aided by autoclampin proteins, which act as motors to help assemble the long strands that makeup microfilaments.
 Two long strands of actin arrange in a spiral in order to form a microfilament.

 - In association with myosin, microfilaments help to generate the forces used in cellular contraction and basic cell movements.

-- Microfilaments play a key role in development of various cell surface projections including filopodia, lamellipodia, and stereocilia.
+- Microfilaments play a key role in the development of various cell surface projections including filopodia, lamellipodia, and stereocilia.
 The filaments are also hence involved in amoeboid movements of certain types of cells.

 - Another important function of microfilaments is to help divide the cell during mitosis (cell division).
 Microfilaments aid the process of cytokinesis, which is when the cell “pinches off” and physically separates into two daughter cells.